ekkus93/sparkle_motion/docs/archived/IMPLEMENTATION_TASKS.md

 - Unit tests (fast, mocked adapters):
   1. `test_execute_plan_dry_simulation`: feed a simple plan into `execute_plan(mode='dry')` and assert `simulate_execution_report` shape and simulated URIs.
   2. `test_retry_on_transient_error`: mock an adapter to raise a transient exception on first call and succeed on the second; assert `attempts == 2` and final `status == 'succeeded'`.
-  3. `test_policy_rejection`: create a plan with disallowed content; assert `PlanPolicyViolation` is raised and no adapters are called.
-  4. `test_oom_adaptive_retry`: mock a video chunk renderer to raise an OOM on first attempt; assert that `production_agent` reduces chunk size and retries once before failing or succeeding per mock.
+  3. `test_oom_adaptive_retry`: mock a video chunk renderer to raise an OOM on first attempt; assert that `production_agent` reduces chunk size and retries once before failing or succeeding per mock.

 - Integration/gated smoke tests (requires flags):
   1. `smoke_execute_plan_end_to_end` (gated by `SMOKE_ADK=1`): run a tiny plan (1 image + 1 short TTS) against fixture/backed adapters and assert artifacts are published and `StepExecutionRecord` entries are produced.